SeldonIO/seldon-core/docs-gb/operational-monitoring/operational.md

 # Operational Metrics

-While the system is running we collect metrics via Prometheus that allow users to observe different aspects of SCv2 with regards to throughput, latency, memory, CPU etc. This is in addition to the standard Kubernetes metrics that are scraped by Prometheus.
-There is a also a Grafana dashboard (referenced below) that provides an overview of the system.
+While the system runs, Prometheus collects metrics that enable you to observe various aspects of Seldon Core 2, including throughput, latency, memory, and CPU usage.
+In addition to the standard Kubernetes metrics scraped by Prometheus, a [Grafana dashboard](observability.md/#grafana) provides a comprehensive system overview.

-## List of SCv2 metrics
+## List of Seldon Core 2 metrics

-The list of SCv2 metrics that we are compiling is as follows.
+The list of Seldon Core 2 metrics that are compiling is as follows.

 For the agent that sits next to the inference servers: